Search

 Teeth whitening feature

 First, let’s get to the root of the problem and check out why our teeth start to look discolored in the first place.
 One of the main causes is poor hygiene, which leads to plaque and tartar buildup that can cause discoloration.
-The sooner the buildup is removed, the less chance of causing real damage.
+The sooner the buildup is removed, the less likely it is to cause real damage.

-Other key causes of discolored teeth include smoking, certain foods (turmeric or curry), drinks (tea, coffee, or drinks especially acidic or high in sugar), and genetics (some people have family issues with yellow teeth).
-Another cause, and one that is hard to avoid, is Dentin, which occurs when the enamel is thin, and the Dentin underneath shows through it, causing the teeth to look yellow.
+Other key causes of discolored teeth include smoking, certain foods (turmeric or curry), drinks (tea, coffee, or beverages that are especially acidic or high in sugar), and genetics (some people have a family history of yellow teeth).
+Another cause, and one that is hard to avoid, is Dentin, which occurs when the enamel is thin, and the Dentin underneath shows through, causing the teeth to look yellow.

 Unfortunately, even some medications and antibiotics can cause tooth discoloration.
-If you find that this is happening to you, it might be time to have a conversation with your prescribing doctor to see if there are other options that won’t negatively affect your smile.
+If you find this happening, it might be time to talk with your prescribing doctor to see whether other options could negatively affect your smile.

-If you’ve found that your teeth aren’t as white as you’d like, you can find ways to resolve your tooth discoloration that doesn’t involve a pricy visit to the dentist.
-However, some of the methods you’ve heard of to whiten teeth naturally don’t work.
-To break down your options and see what works and what doesn’t work, we’ve checked out 7 potential ways to naturally whiten your teeth from the comfort of your home.
+If you’ve found that your teeth aren’t as white as you’d like, you can find ways to resolve your tooth discoloration that don’t involve a pricy visit to the dentist.
+However, some of the methods you’ve heard of for naturally whitening teeth don’t work.
+To break down your options and see what works and what doesn’t, we’ve reviewed 6 ways to naturally whiten your teeth from the comfort of your home.

 2. Whitening toothpaste, strips, washes, and gels